-Menu/Setup/Outputs/Binary output x:y 1) Function Options Info Binary output Selection Off On Factory setting On Switches the output on/off Signal type Selection Static signal PFM Factory setting Static signal ➤ Select the signal type.
+Menu/Setup/Outputs/Binary output x:y 1) Function Options Info Binary output Selection • Off • On Factory setting On Switches the output on/off Signal type Selection • Static signal • PFM Factory setting Static signal Select the signal type.
 Static signal Comparable to a relay: output of a diagnostic status , a limit switch or the status of an active measurement PFM You can output a measured value, e.g. the chlorine value or the manipulated variable of a controller.
-It acts as a "wear-free" switching contact that can be used to activate a dosing pump, for example.
+It functions as a "wear-free" switching contact that can be used to control a dosing pump, for example.

-Menu/Setup/Outputs/Binary output x:y 1) Function Options Info Signal type = Static signal Function Selection None Limit switches Diagnostics message Cleaning Analyzer Factory setting Source for the outputted switching state The following functions depend on the option selected.
+Menu/Setup/Outputs/Binary output x:y 1) Function Options Info Signal type = Static signal Function Selection None Limit switches Diagnostics message Cleaning Analyzer Source for the outputted switching state The following functions depend on the option selected.
 Function = None switches off the function.
 There are no other settings.
 None Assignments Function = Cleaning Multiple selection Cleaning 1 - Water Cleaning 4 - Cleaner Here you can decide which binary outputs should be used for activating the valves and pumps.
 Here you specifically assign a control signal to the binary output for the cleaner/water dosing of a cleaning program.
-You can define cleaning programs under: Menu/Setup/Additional functions/Cleaning.
-Data sources Multiple selection Limit switch 1 8 ► Select the limit switches that should be output via the binary output.
-Function = Limit switches Configuration of the limit switches: Menu/ Setup/Additional functions/Limit switches.
-Operating mode Function = Diagnostics message Selection as assigned With this selection, the diagnosis messages are transmitted over the binary output that you individually allocated to it.
-Namur M F When you choose one of the Namur classes, all messages allocated to that respective class are output.
-You can change the Namur class assignment for Assignments Function = Analyzer Selection None Sample required SP1 Measurement active SP1 Factory setting None every diagnostic message.
-If this option is selected, the binary output outputs information as to whether a measurement is active on the selected measuring channel or an action is started that requires sample (measurement, calibration or cleaning).
-In the case of two-channel devices, Sample required SP2 and Measurement active SP2 is also displayed Signal type = PFM Max. frequency 1.00 to 1000.00 Hz Factory setting 1000.00 Hz Maximum frequency of the PFM output signal Is to equal the maximum possible upper limit of the measuring range.
-Meas. value format Selection # #.# #.## #.## Factory setting #.## ► Specify the number of decimal places.
+You can define cleaning programs under: Menu/ Setup/Additional functions/Cleaning .
+Data sources Multiple selection Select the limit switches that should be output via the binary output Function = Limit switches Configuration of the limit switches: Menu/ Setup/Additional functions/Limit switches.
+Operating mode Function = Diagnostics message Selection as assigned NAMUR M NAMUR S NAMUR C NAMUR F as assigned With this selection, the diagnosis messages are transmitted over the binary output that you individually allocated to it.
+NAMUR M F When you choose one of the Namur classes all Factory setting as assigned messages allocated to that particular classes, an output.
+You can change the Namur class assignment for each diagnostic message.
+Assignments Function = Analyzer Selection None Sample required SP1 Measurement active SP1 Factory setting None If this option is selected, the binary output outputs information as to whether a measurement is active on the selected measuring channel or an action is started that requires sample (measurement, calibration or cleaning).
+In the case of two-channel devices, Sample required SP2 and Measurement active SP2 is also displayed.
+Signal type = PFM Max. frequency 1.00 to 1000.00 Hz Factory setting 1000.00 Hz Maximum frequency of the PFM output signal Is to equal the maximum possible upper limit of the measuring range.
+Meas. value format Selection • # • #.# • #.## • #.### Factory setting #.## Specify the number of decimal places.